Community Electricity Aggregation | Rhode Island

 Buying Group to Launch First CEA Programs in RI

-A group of six leading Rhode Island municipalities, including Barrington, Central Falls, Newport, Portsmouth, Providence, South Kingstown, are set to launch their state’s first CEA programs starting in May 2023.
+A group of seven leading Rhode Island municipalities, including Barrington, Central Falls, Narragansett, Newport, Portsmouth, Providence, South Kingstown, are set to launch their state’s first CEA programs starting in May 2023.
 Read Press Release here.

 Good Energy’s approach to building a buying group combines the best of collective action and independent decision making.
 Good Energy coordinated these six municipalities to combine their buying power to procure a common electricity supplier – with no intergovernmental agreements needed.
 Importantly, each city and town retains its own distinct program and branding and makes its own decisions about the types of electricity options their CEA offers.